Skip To Main Content

 Add some maple syrup to your spaghetti and remember that the holidays are about spending time with loved ones.
 (Elf)

 We’re mostly kidding on that last one.
-But really, the true spirit of Christmas is about slowing down and appreciating time with the people you love.
+But really, the true spirit of the holidays is about slowing down and appreciating time with the people you love.
 And try not to call out the next mall Santa you see as a fraud — they’re doing their best!